8gradplus/msb_lecture/slides/database_architectures/slides.md

 **Performance for Specific Queries**

 - Document DB: Optimized for read and write operations on hierarchical or key-value structures, often avoiding joins.
-- RDBMS: Joins and complex queries can lead to performance bottlenecks in high-traffic applications.
+- RDB: Joins and complex queries can lead to performance bottlenecks in high-traffic applications.

 Use Case: Applications with frequent reads and writes for semi-structured data, such as logging or analytics systems.